wooyoungkang123/BlockchainLend/README.md

    - Compatible with Chainlink's AggregatorV3Interface

 5. **Deploy.sol**: A deployment script that deploys and initializes all contracts

+## Recent Changes

+- **Ownable Constructor Updates**: Updated all contracts to use the latest OpenZeppelin Ownable constructor pattern (`Ownable(msg.sender)`)
+- **MockPriceFeed Fix**: Renamed `updatePrice` function to ensure compatibility with the deployment script
+- **Test Updates**: Updated test files to work with the new contract structures
+- **CI Pipeline**: Added GitHub Actions workflow for continuous integration that runs tests automatically

 ## Setup with Foundry